yhan9848/MP6D/README.md

 2. data.
 The 20 videos in the dataset.
 3. data_syn.
 20,000 synthetic images of the 5 objects.
 4. image_sets.
 Separation of the videos into training set (train.txt) and the testing set (test.txt).
-6. plymodels.
+6. models_cad.
 5 CAD models of Ply format.

 ## The description of the Archive  in the directories:
 The data of each frame is composed of RGB image, Depth image, Mask image, xxbox.txt and xxx.mat.
 The content data of xxx.mat is as follows：